decentralized-identity/keri/docs/Q-and-A.md

 ## How to bootstrap KERI on the internet?
 Is it like fax machine; the more there are the more effective it is?

+## Why does KERI demand signing and digesting the full over-the-wire serialization of a message?
+The discussion of `KERI`s approach to *serializing messages and signing and digesting the full over-the-wire serialization* is inconvenient for implementers.
+The motivation for this approach I am calling Zero Message Malleability as a property of `KERI`.
+This is a "best practices" security first approach that prevents semantic leakage over time that becomes a transaction malleability vulnerability.
+Indeed `KERI` approach trades off some inconvenience in serialization for better security and reduces the inconvenience of needed to have tightly specified semantics to prevent transaction malleability.\
+(_SamMSmith_)

 # Q&A section Userinterface
 ## What does KERI look like?
 Currently `KERI` is just code, that can be tested and executed in a terminal on the command line.
 Private key management of KERI will look like `wallets`.\